Plug Your RV or Trailer Into A Solar Generator

 Related Post: Use third-party solar panels with a Goal Zero Yeti

 If you want to figure out how much power your RV camper, or electronics use, you can plug it into an outlet through a Kill A Watt which will tell you exactly how many watts the device is drawing.
+Note that the Kill A Watt meter can only handle up to 1800W.

 How do you plug in an RV camper to a regular 15A outlet?

 If you plug your camper into a gas generator, you could put the Kill A Watt mentioned above between the connection to figure out exactly how many watts you’re using as it is, so you know how strong the inverter in a solar generator needs to be to fit your needs.
+Again, be aware that the Kill A Watt has a wattage limit (max 1800W).

 What is the best solar generator for RVs?